HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-03-25-minimal-custom-vector-class.md

 After allocation & construction of these objs, comes the **accessing** part.
 Well, It was kind of tricky for me but I managed to find out (thanks to stackoverflow) that the objs created by **'new placement'** operator maintains like **'void'** type status.
 Means you can access them by type-casting the buffer-pointer to the type of objs & voila here you go, ready to use the Optimized Vector Class.

-**P.S:** For better understanding, I have provided a lot of test-cases in below .cpp fil e (which are also well-commented) & they almost cover all of the use-cases of my Custom Vector Class.
+**P.S:** For better understanding, I have provided a lot of test-cases in below .cpp file (which are also well-commented) & they almost cover all of the use-cases of my Custom Vector Class.
 If there is anything ambiguous, plz mention your problem in comments.
 I'll be really happy to help u guys out.
 Peace!!!